-Figure 3.
+Figure 4.
 The different quinol oxidases in S. solfataricus, together with the H+-ATPase (ATP-synthase).
 This figure was created with BioRender.com.
 Sox stands for Sulfolobus oxidase, while Dox represents Dioxygen oxidase.
 H+-out, H+-in, QH2 and Q are written as H+_rc, H+, representative_quinol and representative_quinone, respectively, in the GEMM.
 SoxM is SoxEFGIM.

 The three terminal oxidase complexes catalyze similar overall reactions.
-As the midpoint potential at electron entry differs between them (Schäfer et al., 1999), there is a minor though important difference between the reactions they are reported to catalyze.
+As the midpoint potential at electron entry differs between them (Schafer et al., 1999), there is a minor though important difference between the reactions they are reported to catalyze.
 For SoxM and DoxABCDE the reaction is “ 2 H+ + 0.5 O2 + representative quinol 2 H+rc + 2 Psi + H2O + representative quinone”, while for SoxABCD it is “4 H+ + 0.5 O2 + representative quinol 4 H+rc + 4 Psi + H2O + representative quinone”.
 Accordingly, the oxidases only differ in proton pump stoichiometry with corresponding implications for the ATP production they entail: they effect different gears of the system.